fkuhl/pm_http_server/README.md

 Operations are determined by HTTP method and query parameter(s).
 Input data is in request body, UTF-8 encoded JSON.
 Return status is indicated by HTTP status.
-Return data is in response bdy, UTF-8 encoded, usually JSON.
+Return data is in response body, UTF-8 encoded, usually JSON.

 ### Create Household.
 - Method: POST.